 - Key resources

 - CDC recommendations for protecting yourself

 - Congressional relief efforts and how to access your benefits

 - Updates from Governor Newsom

-- Rep. Schiff's town halls and interviews
+- Rep. Schiff's town halls and virtual events on COVID-19

 - Los Angeles County Public Health Department